CP1401/Practicals/prac_07/README.md

 File: `seconds.py`

 In [Prac 2](../prac_02/README.md#4-i-stop-calculation-percentage) you wrote a program to calculate and display "i-stop" time/percentage.
-In that, you displayed seconds as minutes and seconds, example:
+In that program, you displayed seconds as minutes and seconds, example:
 ```
 i-stop on in seconds: 62
 Time stopped in seconds: 161